 As a result of their collaboration and dedication, the St. Louis Psychiatric Stabilization Center (PSC) opened its doors one year later in 2011 with ongoing financial support from the Missouri Dept. of Mental Health and $1.5 million in start-up funding from the Regional Health Commission.

 At the time of Metropolitan Psychiatric Center’s Emergency Department closure, psychiatric patients spent on average six to eight hours in busy hospital emergency departments with well over 12 to 24 hours until an inpatient psychiatric bed became available.
-The PSC now works to direct patients in psychiatric crisis from emergency rooms into treatment facilities that are appropriate for short-term care.
-The St. Louis Psychiatric Stabilization Center provides consumer-focused care through its 24-hour Intake Area, the Brief Treatment Unit and licensed and accredited staff that is able to direct patients to further medical, social, and psychiatric services.
+The PSC worked to direct patients in psychiatric crisis from emergency rooms into treatment facilities that are appropriate for short-term care.
+The St. Louis Psychiatric Stabilization Center provided consumer-focused care through its 24-hour Intake Area, the Brief Treatment Unit and licensed and accredited staff with the ability to direct patients to further medical, social, and psychiatric services.